nakajima/slidedown/README.md

 ### Custom Styles

-To add custom styles to your slides, just create stylesheets in the same directory as your presentation's markdown file:
+To add custom styles to your slides, just create stylesheets in the same directory as your presentation markdown file:

     | - presentation-directory
       | - slides.md